 How thieves steal SSNs

 There are several ways thieves can get a hold of your SSN.
 The most obvious is by stealing the physical Social Security card.
 Be sure to keep it in a secure place.
 This is a no-brainer.

 Things get more tricky when we go online.
 The three most used methods for stealing Social Security Numbers are phishing, malware and data breaches.

 Phishing attempts are nothing new.
-Thieves use ever-more convincing methods to trick you into entering your information in phishing attempts.
+In their efforts to steal your identity, jack your crypto or drain your rewards account, thieves use ever-more convincing methods to trick you into sharing your personal information.
 They often create fake websites that resemble websites of real companies that you may use regularly.
 The goal is to trick you into entering your private information.
 Often scammers will send spoofing emails with links asking you to re-enter your login information or even your SSN.

 Malware falls more under the traditional hacker category.
 Thieves who use this method to steal personal information, including Social Security numbers, infect your computer or mobile devices with software.
 That software can record your keystrokes, and if you type in your social security number at some point, that will be recorded.
 Other types of malware steal information from files on your device.